Gummygamer/smmmlevels/README.md

 2 - feed the results as training data to a text generation machine learning model

-3 - convert the result back to a level filling the necessary values
+3 - convert the result back to a level filling the necessary values by running assemble.py with a base cdt file, a generated level string file and the output file name as command line arguments.

 # metamaker